 Are you a recent graduate from university in engineering or geoscience?
-The Ministry of Transportation and Infrastructure is currently looking for engineering and sciences post-secondary graduates for the Engineer/Geoscientist-in-Training (EIT/GIT) Program.
+The Ministry of Transportation and Infrastructure is currently looking for engineering and sciences post-secondary graduates for the Engineer-in-Training/Geoscientist-in-Training (EIT/GIT) Program.

-By joining our ministry, you will be given the chance to build on your strong educational foundation with first-hand work experience.
-Full-time, permanent employment with us includes a comprehensive training plan and rotations around the province.
-As an EIT/GIT you will be assigned a mentor who will share their lifetime of work experience and provide you with advice and direction.
+By joining our ministry, you'll be given the chance to build on your strong educational foundation with first hand work experience.
+Full-time permanent employment with us includes a comprehensive training plan and rotations around the province.
+As an EIT/GIT, you'll be assigned a mentor who will share their lifetime of work experience and provide you with advice and direction.

-As an EIT/GIT, you will be hired into a permanent position and will be compensated as a Licensed Science Officer (LSO) 1 until you become a registered professional with APEG BC.
-You will spend your first four years working towards becoming a registered professional engineer or geoscientist.
-In the last year of the program you will focus on learning more ministry-specific, required experience, and be compensated as an LSO 2.
-Upon completion of this last year, you will be placed in your final position within the Ministry of Transportation and Infrastructure at a geographic location that meets the ministry’s needs and be fully compensated as a LSO 3 (DPE classification).
+As an EIT/GIT, you'll be hired into a permanent position and will be compensated as a Licensed Science Officer (LSO) 1 until you become a registered professional with APEG BC.
+You'll spend your first four years working towards becoming a registered professional engineer or geoscientist.
+In the last year of the program, you'll focus on learning more ministry-specific required experience, and be compensated as an LSO 2.
+Upon completion of this last year, you'll be placed in your final position within the Ministry of Transportation and Infrastructure at a geographic location that meets the ministry’s needs and be fully compensated as a LSO 3 (DPE classification).

-Visit the ministry blog to learn more about the types of positions we are recruiting for and the locations around the province where you could start your career.
+Visit the ministry blog to learn more about the types of positions we're recruiting for and the locations around the province where you could start your career.

 The EIT/GIT Program

-- The opportunity to gain applied technical and management experience by working on challenging projects with increasing levels of responsibility
+- It's an opportunity to gain applied technical and management experience by working on challenging projects with increasing levels of responsibility.

-- Multiple job/geographic rotations over the course of the program, giving you the opportunity to train, develop and grow professionally.
-This program is a great way to build a diverse portfolio and develop a thorough knowledge of the ministry
+- There are multiple job and geographic rotations over the course of the program, giving you the opportunity to train, develop and grow professionally.
+This program is a great way to build a diverse portfolio and develop a thorough knowledge of the ministry.